jpercent/catena/README.md

 The first segment of an array is associated with a composite key whose first component is the master key and whose second component is 0.
-As elements are added to the end of the array the append, at some point, the append-split-boundary threshold is crossed and a new segment will be created.
+As elements are added to the end of the array, eventually, the append-split threshold will be crossed and a new segment will be created.
 Segments are always created on an even object boundary - an element of an array never spans more than one segment.
 The new segment will have a composite key that consists of the master key as the first component and the next natural number as the second component.

-The array's descriptor also maintain an update-split-boundary such that updates to variable length types keep an array to a manageable size.
-When the update-split-boundary is crossed the array is split and new keys are created.
+The array's descriptor also maintains an update-split threshold such that updates to variable length types will never cause the array's size to become unmanageable.

 Composite keys are hierarchically collated.
 When an update-split occurs, Catena creates a new segment between the other segments.
-To keep track of this a 3rd component is added to the key.
-This component follows the same natural ordering as the second component.
+To keep track of this an additional component, governed by a natural ordering, is appended.
 Consider the following keys:

 <p><code>
 Segment0Key = MasterKey:0
-Segment1Key = MasterKey:0:1
+Segment2Key = MasterKey:0:1
-Segment2Key = MasterKey:1
+Segment1Key = MasterKey:1
-Segment3Key = MasterKey:1:1
 </code></p>

 The collation defined by the composite key defines the correct